Finding project guides and toolkits to start your QI activity

 There are many freely accessible resources available to support staff to design a high-quality activity, these include project guides, toolkits, websites and peer-reviewed articles.
 Some examples are provided here, and your organisation might also have a guide to QI.

 The Australian Commission on Safety and Quality in Health Care (ACSQHC) has developed a freely accessible practical resource for healthcare professionals and organisations to support high-quality QI activity.
-Measurement for Improvement Toolkit (841kb pdf) (2006) provides:
+Measurement for Improvement Toolkit (2006) provides:

 • A user’s guide to the toolkit and case examples